ipld/ipld/data-structures/flexible-byte-layout.md

 } representation tuple
 ```

-`FlexibleByteLayout` uses a potentially recursive union type.
-This allows you to build very large nested
-dags via NestedByteList that can themselves contain additional NestedByteLists, links to BytesUnions.
+`FlexibleByteLayout` is the entrypoint/root of the data structure and uses a potentially recursive
+union type.
+This allows you to build very large nested dags via `NestedByteList` that can themselves
+contain additional `NestedByteList`s or actual `Bytes` (via Links to `FlexibleByteLayout` in `NestedByte`).

 An implementation must define a custom function for reading ranges of binary
 data but once implemented, you can read data regardless of the layout algorithm used.